 Setting Rates On Freelance Writing Jobs For Beginners

-The clients job was a very technical white paper.
+At any rate the clients job was a very technical white paper.
 I needed at least 4-7 days to research and then write.
 Multiplying 4 days x 8 hours x $27/hour I came up with $864.
 Holding my breath I quoted $750.
 The first white paper freelance writing job I did was $450.

-I gave myself my first raise.
+As simple as that, I gave myself my first raise.

 Choosing Freelance Writing Jobs For Beginners: Be Picky